 Construction of Baileys Harbor Lighthouse began in 1852.
 With lake levels being extremely low that year, the work crew was able to transport the building materials directly to the island using horse-drawn wagons.
-Limestone from Sweet’s own quarry was used to construct the tower and attached 1 ˝ -story keepers dwelling.
+Limestone from Sweet’s own quarry was used to construct the tower and attached one-and-a-half-story keeper’s dwelling.
 The tower, which measures fifty-two feet from the ground to its focal plane, has walls that taper from a thickness of three feet at the base to two feet at the lantern.
 Both the tower and dwelling were stuccoed and white-washed.

 David Ward was appointed the first keeper of Baileys Harbor Light on February 10, 1853, and the lighthouse went into operation at the opening of navigation later that year.
-Ward was replaced in September 1854 by Michael Green, who served as keeper for only six months, before passing away in March of 1855.
-Green’s successor, Newton Bacon, kept the light for nearly seven years before being replaced by William Mitchell in January 1863.
+Ward was replaced in September 1854 by Michael Green, who served as keeper for only six months, before passing away in March 1855.
+Green’s successor, Newton Bacon, kept the light for nearly seven years before being replaced by William Mitchell.

 Surrounded by hazardous shallows and reefs at the southeast side of the bay, Baileys Harbor Lighthouse served to mark the entrance to the harbor but provided little guidance to vessels seeking safe anchorage.
 During the increased shipping activity following the Civil War, the harbor developed a negative reputation as a result of the grounding of many vessels while trying to enter the harbor.
 A pair of lights at the head of the bay was desperately needed to keep ships in the proper channel and away from the dangerous reefs.

-On December 1, 1869, the final day of navigation for the season, the light in Baileys Harbor Lighthouse was extinguished by Keeper Darling for the last time.
+On December 1, 1869, the final day of navigation for the season, Keeper Darling extinguished the light in Baileys Harbor Lighthouse for the last time.
 The range lights in the harbor and the lighthouse on Cana Island were completed during 1869 and would take over the function of marking Bailey Harbor and lighting the coast starting in early 1870.